1-877-929-7245

 • Breakfast

 One of the most important Incan cities, Cusco blends indigenous and colonial Spanish architecture.
-We set out on a guided walking tour this morning, visiting the Plaza de Armas in the historic center, seeing the Cusco Cathedral, then continuing on foot to the Temple of Qorikancha, the Incan Temple of the Sun.
-Meaning "golden temple" in Peru's indigenous language, Quechua, the temple was originally covered in solid gold with more treasures inside.
+On a guided tour this morning, we visit the Plaza de Armas in the historic center, see the Cusco Cathedral, then continue on foot to the Temple of Qorikancha, the Incan Temple of the Sun.
+Meaning "golden temple" in Peru's indigenous language, Quechua, the temple was originally covered in solid gold, with more shimmering treasures inside.
 However, its gems were looted by Spanish conquistadors and much of the stone was used to construct the adjoining Santo Domingo convent.

-Our tour wraps up as we walk to the Bohemian neighborhood of San Blas, an artistic quarter, where the rest of the day is at leisure.
-This is an interesting location to find lunch and perhaps browse the galleries and shops.
+Our tour continues to the Bohemian neighborhood of San Blas, an artistic quarter, where the rest of the day is at leisure.
+This is a charming location to find some lunch, and perhaps wander the colorful streets, browsing the galleries and stores.

-This evening, we reconvene at a local restaurant within walking distance of our hotel, where we enjoy a traditional folk performance with our meal.
+This evening, we reconvene to dine at a restaurant within walking distance of our hotel, where we enjoy a traditional folk performance with our meal.
 Overnight Cusco.

 Includes